 Get Your Card

 Please note that in light of COVID-19, the OneCard application process for fall 2020 has been amended.
-Incoming students are required to apply for their OneCard online and submit a photo for their card.
-This page will be updated as more information regarding our plans for fall 2020 OneCard distribution becomes available.
+Incoming students are required to apply for their OneCard online and submit a photo for their card to ensure their card is ready to be picked up once Ryerson’s campus reopens.

 Learn how to get a Student OneCard.

 How to apply for and pick up your card

 To apply for a card, start by choosing the section below that suits you.